liferay/liferay-docs/devGuide/en/chapters/07-using-liferay-frameworks.markdown

 conflict that needs to be resolved by the user.

-The Recycle Bin framework provides a UI for users to decide whether to overwrite the existing entry, or update the title of the entry they're restoring.
+The Recycle Bin framework provides a UI for users to decide whether to overwrite the existing entry, or to keep both entries by updating the title of the entry they're restoring.
 Two methods need to be implemented in the trash handler to allow for the necessary checks and updates.
 The first method should check for duplicate trash entries.
 If an entry with the same name is detected in a directory, an exception should be thrown.
-You can reference the `checkDuplicateTrashEntry()` method in the [SongTrashHandler](https://github.com/liferay-labs/jukebox-portlet/blob/master/docroot/WEB-INF/src/org/liferay/jukebox/trash/SongTrashHandler.java) to see how this is done.
+You can reference the `checkDuplicateTrashEntry()` method from [SongTrashHandler](https://github.com/liferay-labs/jukebox-portlet/blob/master/docroot/WEB-INF/src/org/liferay/jukebox/trash/SongTrashHandler.java) to see how this is done.